Mending Relationships And Missing Ribs

 Vayigash Torah Portion: Genesis 44:18–Genesis 47:27

-Joseph listens to Judah’s speech, to Judah’s acknowledgement that their father loved Rachel more than Leah, to Judah’s willingness to sacrifice himself for Benjamin — and Joseph is overcome with emotion.
+Joseph listens to Judah’s speech, to Judah’s acknowledgment that their father loved Rachel more than Leah, to Judah’s willingness to sacrifice himself for Benjamin, and Joseph is overcome with emotion.
 Unable to contain himself, he sends all of his Egyptian servants out of the room, and reveals himself to his brothers: “I am Joseph!
 Is my father still alive?”

 Joseph seems to understand that they must be shocked beyond belief by this news, and also terrified; for perhaps they worry that Joseph has been holding a grudge against them for all of these years and that now, as he sits before them in his high position of power, he will seek revenge.

 So Joseph reassures them (to paraphrase): “Don’t worry.
 I know that you think that you did a bad thing, selling me into slavery.
 But it was actually for the best.
 This was all a part of God’s plan so that I could be in a position to help you all today.
 For how would you survive the famine if things hadn’t worked out the way they did?”